digiltd/oh-rtd-test/Zibase-Binding.md

-_**Note:** This Binding will be available in the upcoming 1.7 Release.
-For preliminary builds please see the [CI server at Cloudbees](https://openhab.ci.cloudbees.com/job/openHAB/)._

 ## Introduction

 Zibase is a french home automation box that support multiple RF protocols including 433 Mhz (Chacon, Visionic, Oregon...), ZWave, EnOcean, X2D.